 Established by Tokyo-based publisher KADOKAWA and video-sharing website operator Dwango, N High School aims to nurture tech-savvy, creative graduates.
 With 19 commuter campuses and more than 15,000 students, the organization has used Slack since its founding to facilitate communication between students, teachers and staff.

 During the school year, more than 8,500 public Slack channels are used for homerooms, after-school activities, and more.
 The Google Calendar app alerts students and staff of upcoming meetings and classes, while a birthday notification bot ensures that teachers don’t miss a chance to celebrate.
-In lieu of breakroom camaraderie, the Donut app for Slack automatically pairs up faculty and staff every Friday: Participants introduce themselves and enjoy a virtual lunch together.
+In lieu of breakroom camaraderie, the Donut app for Slack automatically pairs up faculty and staff every Friday: Participants introduce themselves and enjoy a digital lunch together.

 To encourage a supportive and fun atmosphere, custom-built Slack bots count and praise “likes” and welcome new channel participants with auto-messages.
 While teachers generally give students some independence, certain channels have specific rules and policies, and faculty and staff are empowered to report cyberbullying.